priteshrnandgaonkar/CardsStack/README.md

 ## CardsManagerDelegate

-With this delegate you can get the hooks to specific events
+With this delegate you can get the hooks to specific events.

 ``` swift